shivam005/Important-Notes/Spring-boot.md

 |TIMEOUT:| Specify a custom timeout.|
 |readOnly:| Indicate whether the transaction is read-only.|

+If we are using requires new then a new transaction will be created, we can use it for retry mechanism which would be independent of current transaction.

 ### Important Terminology
 |   Term | Description |